Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 * Get text embeddings
 <!-- * Get image embeddings -->

-Note that for inference using OpenAI models hosted on Azure you should be using the [OpenAI Python client library](https://github.com/openai/openai-python) instead of this client.
+Note that for inference using OpenAI models hosted on Azure, you should be using the official [OpenAI Python client library](https://github.com/openai/openai-python) in product code instead of this client.
+However, for development and evaluation purposes (comparing OpenAI models to other models in the Azure AI Studio catalog), you can use the azure-ai-inference Python client library with Azure OpenAI endpoints, as shown [in this sample](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/ai/azure-ai-inference/samples/sample_chat_completions_azure_openai.py).

 [Product documentation](https://learn.microsoft.com/azure/ai-studio/reference/reference-model-inference-api)
 | [Samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/ai/azure-ai-inference/samples)